tu-studio/lac26_presentation/slides/00-all.md

 <div style="font-size: 0.85em;">

 - Now let's look at some key milestones in neural music production during this early history
-- Allready in 1960, Widrow and Hoff introduced the Least Mean Square filtering algorithm
+- Already in 1960, Widrow and Hoff introduced the Least Mean Square filtering algorithm
 - Then 27 years later, neural networks were applied to phoneme recognition
 - In 1989, Peter Todd used RNNs for symbolic music generation
 - In the same year, there have been first attempts to use gradient descent for musical DSP